Smenkhkare: Akhenaten and Smenkhkare as homosexual couple

 Theories arose when the two pharaohs Smenkhkare and Neferneferutaten were still considered the same, male person, that he and Akhenaten could have been homosexual lovers or even married.
 This is because of artwork clearly showing Akhenaten in familiar, intimate poses with another pharaoh.
 For example, stele in Berlin depicts a pair of royal figures, one in the double crown and the other, who appears to be a woman, in the khepresh crown.
 However, the set of three empty cartouches can only account for the names of a king and queen.
 This has been interpreted to mean that at one point Nefertiti may have been a coregent, as indicated by the crown, but not entitled to full pharaonic honors such as the double cartouche.
 Furthermore, it is now accepted that other artifacts similar to this one are depictions of Akhenaten and Neferneferuaten.

 Nefertiti as Smenkhkare

-Alternatively, once the feminine traces were discovered in some versions of the throne names, it was proposed that Nefertiti was masquerading as Smenkhkare and later changed her name back to Neferneferuaten.
-There would be precedent for presenting a female pharaoh as a male, such as Hatshepsut had done generations prior.
+Alternatively, once the feminine traces were discovered in some versions of the throne names, it was proposed by John Harris Nefertiti was masquerading as Smenkhkare, and ruled both under this name as well name of Neferneferuaten.
+In such case Smenkhkare/Nefertiti's marriage to Meritaten could be interpreted then as symbolic, with the female Pharaoh and her daughter representing ideological aspects of kingship associated with gender, usually displayed by male king and his main wife.
+This situation would not be completely unprecedented, as during Hatshepsut's reign generations prior, Hatshepsut was masculinizing her images, while her daughter Neferure, though not married to her mother, acted as first lady of Egypt at her side as High Priestess of Amun.